voicebase/voicebase-docs/docs/how-to-guides/keywordsandtopics.md

 To upload media with keyword spotting enabled, include a JSON configuration attachment with your media POST.
 The configuration attachment should contain the key:

- - configuration : root object for configuration data
+ - `configuration` : root object for configuration data
-    - keywords: object for keyword-specific configuration
+    - `keywords` : object for keyword-specific configuration
-        - groups: array of keyword-spotting groups
+        - `groups` : array of keyword-spotting groups

 For example: